 Spring fertiliser is applied at variable rates using a Kuhn Axis 40.1 w spreader.
 The addition of the Yara N-Sensor allows Nitrogen to be applied variably in real time according to crop needs.

-We run two Bateman RB35 32-metre sprayers, capable of spraying also at 24 metres.
+We run a Chafer Interceptor and Bateman RB35 36-metre self-propelled sprayers, capable of spraying at 24 metres as well.

-Automatic boom section cut-off has saved overaction of chemicals by up to 5%.
+Automatic boom section cut-off and pulse modulation has saved overaction of chemicals by up to 5%.

 Crops are harvested using two Claas Lexion 780TT combines feeding up to three chaser bins, depending on crop yield and distance of travel.
 The combines are fitted with Claas telematics to aid with variable yield recording and performance monitoring.